Our2020View/Our2020View.github.io/fivevoltpower.md

 <img src="/assets/5volt6web.jpg"/>

-This is what things looked like prior to doing the wiring - you can see the running light hanging from the Winnebago wiring, and the converter's wires that needed to be spliced into Winnebago's wiring.
+This is what things looked like prior to doing the wiring - you can see the running light hanging from the Winnebago wiring, and the converter's wires that needed to be spliced into Winnebago's wiring:

 <img src="/assets/5volt8web.jpg"/>